kovrik/cider-diet/README.md

 1. Clean up
 2. Integrate with `cider` properly
 3. Check and fix dependencies
-4. Check if everything really works
+4. Check if everything really works (middleware etc.)
+5. Make it a package
+6. Pass additional options and parameters

 ## License